 Entering the reception, I harnessed my weapon and slowed to deter any suspicion from the concierge.
 Doctor Aditi walked by my side, flustered, clutching the holdall strap with a shaking hand, the bag swinging with his movements.

-Passing the reception desk, we both smiled at the concierge as he went to receive a phone call.
+Passing the reception desk, we both smiled at the concierge as he took a phone call.
 Moments later, as we neared the entrance, I could hear him vocalise astonishment.
-I suspected other residents had reported what had happened in apartment five-hundred-and-sixty-seven.
+I suspected that other residents had reported what had happened in apartment five hundred and sixty-seven.

 Anytime soon, the police would arrive.